1player/host-spawn/README.md

 # host-spawn

 A reimplementation of `flatpak-spawn --host`.

-Run commands on your host machine.
+Run commands on your host machine from inside your flatpak sandbox, [toolbox](https://github.com/containers/toolbox) or [distrobox](https://github.com/89luca89/distrobox) containers.

-Improvements over the original:
+## Improvements over the original

 * Allocates a pty for the spawned process, fixing the following upstream issues: https://github.com/flatpak/flatpak/issues/3697, https://github.com/flatpak/flatpak/issues/3285 and https://github.com/flatpak/flatpak-xdg-utils/issues/57
 * Handles SIGWINCH (terminal size changes)
 * Passes through `$TERM` environment variable
-* Shim host binaries with a symlink, see section below
+* Shims host binaries when symlinked, see section below

 ## Creating shims for host binaries

-If there's a process that only makes sense to be executed on the host system, you can create a symlink to it somewhere in your $PATH and it'll always be executed on the host.
+If there's a process that only makes sense to be executed on the host system, you can create a symlink to it somewhere in your $PATH and it'll always be executed through `host-spawn`.

 Example of creating a shim for the `flatpak` command: